We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Take a look below at the answers to these common questions about mole repellents.

-Moles hate the smell of castor oil, which is why it is commonly used in natural mole repellents to keep yards safe.
+Moles hate the smell of castor oil or citronella oil, which is why these are commonly used in natural mole repellents.
+Other known scents to deter moles are tar, red pepper, coffee grounds, hot sauce, and other strong-smelling ingredients.

 When using mole repellent granules, it is important to follow the manufacturer’s recommendations for use.
 Some products can simply be spread evenly across the lawn, while others require watering them into the lawn after spreading.